dlchamp/new-world-status-and-news/README.md

 ## Version History

+* 0.3
+    * Added new functions for scraping and posting game updates/patch notes
+    * Added vairable for second webhook url if user wishes to send updates/patch notes to a different channel than server status messages
 * 0.2
     * Added options for mentioning roles
     * Updated readme to include full instructions for setup of script, crontab, and Windows task scheduler